 In KP, each of the twelve house cusps is treated as a precise zodiacal point, not a generalized sector.
 The first cusp is the rising degree of the ascendant.
 The tenth cusp is the meridian.
 The remaining eight cusps are computed using Placidus house division, which produces unequal house sizes that respond to the geographic latitude of birth.
 Each cusp falls at a specific degree of a sign and inside a specific nakshatra, and the sub-lord segment containing that exact degree becomes the cusp's sub-lord.

 The twelve cuspal sub-lords are then read in order, as a quick scan of which houses are likely to give their result and which are likely to disappoint.
-A reading might note that the first, second, fifth, ninth, and eleventh cusps are well-signified — promising self, wealth, children, fortune, and gains — while the seventh and twelfth are unsignified, hinting at partnership difficulty and uncertain spiritual closure.
+A reading might note that the first, second, fifth, ninth, and eleventh cusps are well-signified, pointing toward self, wealth, children, fortune, and gains.
+If the seventh and twelfth are unsignified, the same scan may hint at partnership difficulty and uncertain spiritual closure.
 The whole table emerges before a single mahadasha is studied.

 Marriage: The Seventh Cuspal Sub-Lord